-And why we need a 100% deposit for gorilla permits…
+Why do we need a 100% deposit for gorilla permits?

 Gorillas are like hiking the Inca Trail in Peru: to preserve these world treasures, only a certain number of visitors are allowed to enter each day.
 That is why we have to book permits in advance.
 It would be shame for you to get all the way here only to find out there were no more permits available.